 Get in touch about making a claim on a free no obligation basis.

 Hairdressing is Unregulated – have you been unlucky?

 Incredibly there are over 40,000 hairdressing, barbering and beauty businesses in the UK.

 What many people don’t realise is that these businesses are unregulated.
 This means it’s not necessary to have certain qualifications or experience to trade.
 It’s easy to see why hairdressing compensation claims are not at all uncommon.

 As well as the physical effects it’s not unusual for a client’s mental health to suffer too.
-It’s no surprise that client’s who have suffered in this way feel strongly about being let down and wish to make a personal injury claim.
+It’s no surprise that clients who have suffered in this way feel strongly about being let down and wish to pursue a hair damage personal injury claim.

 So what can go wrong at the Hairdressers?

 There are many reasons why you might be looking to make a compensation claim arising out of a visit to the hair salon:

 There may be a hair training issue resulting in a number of distressing problems.
 Your hairdresser must be trained and able to carry out the various styles.
 They need to have proper supervision and be able to carry out their job competently.

 We know that all too often short cuts are made because salons are so busy and the hairdresser is trying to treat different people at the same time which leaves the salon open to a personal injury compensation claim.